-Looking at the total student population for the past three years, there has been an increase from 210 students in 14-15 to 222 students in 15-16 to 231 students in 16-17.
-This can be attributed to more move-ins and transfer students are added in smaller classes.
+Looking at the total student population for the past three years, there has been an average enrollment of 221 students.
+As we plan for 2018-2019, our enrollment numbers are up to 242.
+This can be attributed to more move-ins and transfer students.
+A key area of student success is our smaller class sizes.
 Bremond Elementary will have to be very selective if we add any more transfer students on top of what we have currently.
-Currently, we have 39 Kindergarten students which are not ideal for this age group at this crucial stage of their learning.
-The remainder of our classes is currently at numbers that are pushing our Teacher to student ratios into less than ideal areas.
+Currently, we have 36 Kindergarten students whichis not an ideal class size for this age group at this crucial stage of their learning.
+The remainder of our classes are currently at numbers that are pushing our Teacher to student ratios into less than ideal areas.